What is fructose malabsorption?

 What is wrong in the case of fructose malabsorption?

-In case of fructose malabsorption the GLUT5 transporter is impaired, such that fructose is absorbed along the small bowel only to a limited extent.
+In the case of fructose malabsorption, the GLUT5 transporter is impaired, such that fructose is absorbed along the small bowel only to a limited extent.
 The remaining fructose reaches the colon and gets rapidly fermented by intestinal bacteria, as shown in the figure.

 Bacterial fermentation finally results in the formation of hydrogen, carbon dioxide, methane and short-chain fatty acids (e.g. butyric and acetic).
 I guess you already know, what kind of symptoms these products probably cause.
 But more about that in a moment.

 Furthermore, untreated fructose malabsorption leads to a proliferation of intestinal bacteria and yeast, which metabolize the fructose.
 This worsens the symptoms over time.